 After the surgery, patients will experience some discomfort in the ear area, such as throbbing and aching, which lasts about a week.
 The first days tends to be the most uncomfortable, due the compressive dressing that must be worn.
 Discomfort may be more acute at night, especially when sleeping on the side.

 The recovery time is relatively short, requiring about a week of recuperation before returning to work or school.
 In general, there is not severe bruising, but the ears will be swollen for the first 4 days following the procedure.
 For the first few days, dressings must be worn.
 Afterwards, a compressive headband must be worn for two weeks, as the ears fully heal.

 In general, the risks are minimal for individuals who are in good health.
-Complications can include hematoma, infection, and prolonged numbness.
+Complications can include haematoma, infection, and prolonged numbness.
 Infection of the skin and cartilage can be prevented with the use of the appropriate antibiotics.
-Risks of adverse effects are heightened you smoke, have diabetes, or are overweight.
+Risks of adverse effects are heightened if you smoke, have diabetes, or are overweight.
 Those considering otoplasty should remember that some minor asymmetry may be present after surgery.
-But most patients are elated about the result, which gives a satisfactory boost to self-image.
-Dr. De Silva can go over all the risks during a consultation.
+But most patients are elated about the result, which gives a satisfactory boost to their self-image.
+Dr De Silva will go through the risks during a consultation.